commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
 The Dockerfile contains information on which GHC versions should be used.
 You can modify it and push it to Github to trigger a DockerHub build.
-The master branch is used for nightlies.
+The nightly branch is used for nightlies.
 For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts3 for lts-3.\*).